miikka/cache-metrics/CONTRIBUTING.md

 The rest of the file should be a short summary of your changes.

+For example:

+    RELEASE_TYPE: minor

+    This release adds a function for printing the text "Hello, world!".

 Once your pull request gets merged, your changelog entry gets automatically added to [the changelog](https://github.com/miikka/cache-metrics/blob/master/CHANGELOG.md) and a new release will be made.